pkscout/trigger.kodiscan/README.txt

     [EPISODE] the episode number of the show (will be a sequential number if season is 0) [TITLE] the title of the episode as passed in by NextPVR.
     [DESC] the description from the NextPVR database.
-    [AIRDATE] the date of the recording (or last mod date of the file if recording date not available).
+    [AIRDATE] the last modification date of the recording file.
     [CHANNELS] the audio channels available in the recording.
-    [DURATION] the duration of the recording (empty if start and end recording date not available)
+    [DURATION] the duration of the recording (empty if start and end recording dates not available)

 In the sample template [DATE] is used both in the title and airdate field because it's a daily show with no episode title.
 See the NBC Nightly News folder as an example.